 It’s hard to choose a favourite fish species on Rice Lake.
 If I had to choose it would probably be bass.
 Warm summer days and acrobatic fish play on my nostalgia.
-Rice Lake has numbers of both smallmouth and largemouth that commonly reach the 5lb mark with many fish caught over that.
+Rice Lake has numbers of both smallmouth and largemouth that commonly reach the 5 pound mark with many fish caught over that.
 Throughout the summer bass are willing biters and great fighters, especially the smallmouth!
-Theycan give you a day (or many) of great action on the water.
+They can give you a day, or many, of great action on the water.

 Three favorite lures/baits for Rice Lake fishing bass?

-My 3 favourite baits to throw for bass on Rice Lake are xZone slammers on a drop shot, goby colours, squarebill crankbaits and weightless plastic (stick worms & tubes)… Although in late summer/early fall it’s hard to beat the excitement of a bass blowing up on a top water frog!!!
+My 3 favourite baits to throw for bass on Rice Lake are xZone slammers on a drop shot, goby colours, squarebill crankbaits and weightless plastic like stick worms & tubes.
+Although in late summer/early fall it’s hard to beat the excitement of a bass blowing up on a top water frog!!!

 What do you think are the Lake’s easiest species to catch and what do you think are its most challenging?